11 Sustainable & Eco-Friendly Phone Cases for Conscious Calls

 If you’re the type of person that manages to drop their phone perfectly face down and shatter their screen even with a case, you might want to double your protection with a screen protector.

 Instead of getting a flimsy plastic one (which really only protects against scratches anyway), invest in a tempered glass screen protector.
-These are far more crack-resistant, and they are fully recyclable.
+These are far more crack-resistant, and they’re fully recyclable.

-A win for your wallet and the planet.
+A win for your sustainable wallet and the planet.

-And if you know someone who has butter fingers, consider sharing this list with them.
+If you know someone who has butter fingers, put out a call to action by sharing this list with them.
 The longer we can keep our phones alive, the less we’ll be contributing to e-waste.